joelburton/ubermelon_webapp/README.md

 Jaaaaaaaaaaaavascript!
 ======================
 Now that our ubermelon app _works_, we're going to add just a little bit of polish by improving some interactions with javascript and jQuery.
-We're going to add three dynamic interactions to the ubermelon site:
+We're going to add two dynamic interactions to the ubermelon site:

 1. An annoying promotion popup screen
 2. A shopping cart summary popup that updates with information from the server.